Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: SillyDogPhotos, Shutterstock

 Because of their incredible sensory abilities, having an enclosure for Black and Tans is an absolute must.
 Unattended, it’s hard to tell where these floppy-eared dogs could wind up.
-It’s only in their nature to seek out smaller animals, and they won’t rest until they’ve finished the job.
+It’s in their nature to seek out smaller animals, and they won’t rest until they’ve finished the job.
 They are otherwise excellent with strangers, children, and other pets.

 hepper-dog-paw-divider2